Approximate Inference for Constructing Astronomical Catalogs from Images: Experimental results

 We base our experiments both on synthetic images drawn from our model (Section~\ref{sec:synth}) and images from the Sloan Digital Sky Survey (Section~\ref{sec:real}).
 For both datasets, we run both the MCMC procedure from Section~\ref{sec:mcmc} (henceforth, MCMC) and the variational inference procedure from Section~\ref{sec:vi} (henceforth, VI), and compare their posterior approximations. \footnote{Open-source software implementing our inference procedures is available from \url{https://github.com/jeff-regier/Celeste.jl}.
 Jupyter notebooks demonstrating how to replicate all reported results are stored in the \texttt{experiments} directory.}

 We assess the accuracy of point estimates (e.g., posterior means/modes) and uncertainties (e.g., posterior variances), as well as star/galaxy classification accuracy.
 Our accuracy measures are averaged over a population of light sources.
-While no single metric of quality suffices for all downstream uses of catalogs, good performance on the metrics we report is necessary (though perhaps not always sufficient) for good performance on most downstream tasks.
+While no single metric of quality suffices for all downstream uses of catalogs, good performance on the metrics we report is necessary (though not sufficient) for good performance on most downstream tasks.
+These error metrics, which are an unweighted average across light sources, are likely more representative of performance at spectrograph targeting than for demographic inference.
+(Demographic inference and spectrograph targeting are the two downstream applications we introduced in Section~\ref{sec:intro}.)